Neanderthals We Are!

 If we have evolved, why are people not happier, healthier and safer?

 If we have evolved, why is there as much war, crime, poverty, hunger, and disease as ever?
-If we have evolved, why is there as much tribalism in the forms of racism and nationalism?
+If we have evolved from Neanderthals, why is there as much tribalism in the forms of racism and nationalism?
 If our morality, ethics, integrity, and wisdom do not develop in equal or greater proportion as our intellect, then the intellect will be dominated by fear, as this quality was never replaced.

 In all of the recorded history war, crime, disease, hunger, and poverty have not receded, because the societal emphasis has been focused on protecting oneself from one's own fears.
 Every great being to walk on this planet, from Jesus to Buddha to Mother Teresa, Gandhi and Martin Luther King, never said “protect yourself from malevolence,“ yet they all said, “cultivate benevolence.“ Jesus said “do not judge,“ Mother Teresa demonstrated “compassion,“ Gandhi “non-violence," Buddha “moderation“ and Martin Luther King “equality.“